-Ware Senbei : A type of Japanese rice cracker, which is broken
+Ware Senbei : What type of Japanese Rice Cracker is it?

-The item I picked up today is just the latter type of Ware Senbei, which is broken for a certain purpose.
+What I purchased today is an intendedly broken Ware Senbei.
+Actually, it is broken for a certain purpose.

-According to the product package, the reason why the Senbei is broken into pieces is that the seasoning, such as soy sauce, is well infiltrated into the cracks.
+According to the label on the package, the reason why the Senbei is broken into pieces is because the seasoning, such as soy sauce, infiltrates into the cracks well.
 In fact, these broken pieces are seasoned by dunking in soy sauce twice.

-This is why these Ware Senbei have a dark color and a strong flavor as compared to regular Senbei (Amazon.com).
-Nevertheless, they have a perfect crunchy texture just like regular Senbei.
+This is why these Ware Senbei have a dark brown color and a strong flavor as compared to the regular Senbei.
+Nevertheless, they have a perfect crunchy texture just like the baked one.